robertszafa/MazeSolver/README.md

 ### Compile
 - download the project
 - open a terminal window
-- compile the src folder by navigating to the MazeSolver directory and typing: <b>java src/*.java</b>
+- compile the src folder by navigating to the MazeSolver directory and typing: <b>javac src/*.java</b>
 ### Run
 - from the src directory type <b>java MazeSolver ../mazes/<i>"maze-file-name"</i></b>